kiegroup/kie-wb-distributions/kie-wb/kie-wb-distribution-wars/src/main/assembly/was8/README.md

 - KIE.RESPONSE.ALL - for bpms responses
 - KIE.SESSION - for ksession based operations
 - KIE.TASK - for task based operations
+- KIE.EXECUTOR - for kie executor service
+    assigned JNDI name needs to be set as one of JVM custom properties (org.kie.executor.jms.queue)
+- KIE.SIGNAL - for sending external signals to jBPM processes

   - Left side panel click on _Resources > JMS > Queues > New_, select _Default messaging provider_
   - Provide a name, JNDI name (e.g. _KIE.AUDIT_ and _jms/queue/KIE.AUDIT_)